rashmiKumari03/DS_Learning_KNYT/02.Student_Performance_ML_E2E_project/README.md

 python script.py

+NOTE : If we run the python app.py directly without config these mlflow exports..(3 below things) then mlrun folder will be created in local repo and all things where tracked..

+But once we use these exports in terminal(bash) then these all things will get stored in the mlflow dags..repo...there we can see all these records.

 ---------------
 Now Lets go to terminal---> open bash and there write: This will let the mlflow know that it has to log to dagshub repo.